Mils Electronic was a manufacturer of

 Although the company supplied various types of cryptographic systems,

-In July 2017 – after a major restructuring of the company — development and
+In July 2017, following a major restructuring of the company, all development

-sales of cryptographic products was discontinued, whilst the company
+and sales of new cryptographic products was discontinued, whilst the company

 The following story was compiled by Crypto Museum, after a long in-depth